Jibaru/Jibaru/README.md

 ### Hi! 👋

-Mi name is `Ignacio`, I'm currently a student and developer.
+Mi name is `Ignacio`, I'm a student and developer.

 ### Programming Languages: